 ‘The godly have deep roots.’
 Proverbs 12:3 NLT

 Solomon said, ‘No one can be established through wickedness, but the righteous cannot be uprooted.’
-(Proverbs 12:3 NIV) It’s when adversity hits your life that you discover where your ‘roots’ are: God’s strength or merely your own.
+(Proverbs 12:3 NIV) It’s when seasons of adversity hit your life that you discover what you’re ‘rooted’ to: God’s strength or merely your own.

-When the Bible speaks of ‘heat’, it’s talking of the pressures of life.
-When it speaks about ‘drought’, it’s talking of crisis and lack.
+When the Bible speaks of ‘heat’, it’s speaking about the pressures of life.
+When it speaks about ‘drought’, it’s speaking about seasons of crisis and lack.
 What’s the answer?
 ‘Roots that reach deep into the water.’
 What’s the result?
 ‘They never stop producing fruit.’

 Because of their roots, the giant redwoods of Northern California can withstand the major forest fires.
 If you were to measure the roots of a large oak tree, they would total several hundred kilometres.
 That’s why they’re stable in the storms of life.
 Paul writes this: ‘I pray that from His glorious, unlimited resources He will empower you with inner strength through His Spirit.
 Then Christ will make His home in your hearts as you trust in Him.
 Your roots will grow down into God’s love and keep you strong… you will be made complete with all the fullness of life and power that comes from God.’
 (Ephesians 3:16–19 NLT)

 SoulFood: Gen 1–3, Luke 1:1–10, Ps 90:1–6, Pro 1:1–4